Fulfix/DiscordCraftBot/README.md

 - To use the Discord bot, you need to obtain a bot token from the Discord Developer Portal.
 - Replace "YOUR_BOT_TOKEN_HERE" in the Python script with your actual bot token.

-## Minecraft Server IP:

-- Make sure you have a Minecraft server configured and running.
-- Replace "Your_server_adresse" in the Python script with the IP address of your Minecraft server.
+## complete the file:
+you have to complete the script start_server.sh

 ## Python Installation: